solana-foundation/solana-improvement-documents/proposals/0085-additional-fee-collector-constraints.md

 ## Motivation

-1. Since fee collection occurs outside of the runtime, it's generally a good idea to reduce the number of account modification edge cases.
+1. Fee collection occurs outside of the transaction runtime because the Solana protocol mandates that fees are collected at the end of each block.
+By restricting fee collector accounts to be system owned, the number of account modification edge cases as well as protocol complexity are both reduced.
-2. Prevent new rent paying accounts from being created
+2. Prevent new rent-paying accounts from being created since rent collection is planned to be disabled in SIMD-0084.

 ## Alternatives Considered

-NA
+### Elide the system-owned constraint

+Restricting fee collection accounts to be system-owned is perhaps overly restrictive and limits the amount of flexibility that validator operators have when managing sensitive accounts with funds.
+However, the risk of having more runtime edge cases is too high to allow any program-owned account to collect fees.
+The Solana protocol should aim to limit the types of account modifications that can occur outside of the transaction processor to avoid introducing loopholes.

+### Introduce an enshrined "validator node" account

+Rather than restricting fee collector accounts to be system-owned, a new type of "validator node" account could be introduced.
+Currently, in normal validator operations, the "fee collector" account is also used as the "node id" as well as the vote fee payer.
+Introducing a "validator node" account that is owned by a "validator node" program which allows configuring a "withdraw authority" and "vote fee payer" could help increase validator operation flexibility and increase clarity in how validator keys are used in the protocol.

 ## New Terminology

-NA
+Fee Collector: The account that receives block and rent fees collected by validators.
+Also known as the "node id".

 ## Detailed Design

-At the end of a block, validators MUST NOT distribute fees to accounts that are not system owned and/or rent-exempt.
-Instead, they MUST burn the fees by not distributing them to anyone.
+At the end of a block, validators MUST ONLY distribute fees to accounts that are both system owned and rent-exempt.
+If a fee collector account does not satisfy these constraints, the fees MUST be burned by not distributing them to anyone.

 ## Impact